songminzh/fmdbEncap/README.md

 ## Motivation

-FMDB is a powerful tool for iOS processing data persistence，but still no easy to use.
-Therefore, it is necessary to encapsulate it and make it easier to use.These encapsulate vary from person to person, and should be optimized according to our code habits.So, I would like to provide a reference.
+FMDB is a powerful tool for data processing persistence in iOS,and it can help developers efficiently process data in our iOS projects.But it's not very easy to use for  junior developers.
+Therefore, it is necessary to encapsulate it and make it easier to use.These encapsulate vary from person to person, and should be optimized according to our code habits.So, I would like to provide a reference with this project.

 ## What is fmdbEncap